Old Royal Naval College

 The Chapel of St Peter & St Paul

-The Chapel of St Peter & St Paul was constructed by Thomas Ripley & completed in 1751.
+The Chapel Of St Peter & St Paul was designed by Sir Christopher Wren & constructed by Thomas Ripley in 1751.
+After a fire in 1779 the chapel was rebuilt by James “Athenian” Stuart in the Greek Revival Style.